neontribe/ARCVService/docs/VOUCHER_EVALUATOR_AUDIT.md

 `ScottishChildIsBetweenOneAndPrimarySchoolAge` credit stops even though the child will not start school until the following August.
 This **under-credits** deferring households.

-**Recommendation.** Check `deferred` before the age short-circuit — a deferred child should count as not-at-school until the first school start date after their fifth birthday (which needs F9's year-aware date to express correctly).
-Simplify the dead condition while there.
+**Recommendation (original).** Check `deferred` before the age short-circuit — a deferred child should count as not-at-school until the first school start date after their fifth birthday. *Done, via the `startYear += 1` adjustment in the new specifications.*

 #### F12 — Duplicated, divergent at-school logic

+**Status: ✅ RESOLVED (2026-09-15).** `isScottishChildAtSchool()` and its inline variant were deleted; all five evaluations now compose the same three specifications, and the `getAgeString('%y,%m')` string-parsing (with its `'4' === $year` / `$year >= 5` mixed comparisons) is gone from the evaluator entirely.
+The 4.3 decision to *accept* this duplication was overtaken by events — the refactor took the "new Scottish specifications" option instead.
+One small residue: the start-year formula itself is repeated in the three new specification classes (see the Section D preamble); consolidating it into a shared method is cheap follow-up, not a defect.

-**Severity:** Medium. **Verified:** inferred (code reading, diffed by eye).
+**Severity (original):** Medium. **Verified:** inferred (code reading, diffed by eye).

 **What.** The at-school decision exists in **three** copies that can disagree about the same child.